-Authorization for the Federal Perkins Loan Program expired in 2015.
-The Federal Perkins Loan Program Extension Act of 2015, effective December 18, 2015, extends the Federal Perkins Loan Program through September 30, 2017 for new and current undergraduate Federal Perkins Loan borrowers and through September 30, 2016 for current graduate Federal Perkins Loan borrowers.
+Authorization for the Federal Perkins Loan Program expired on September 30, 2015; however, the Federal Perkins Loan Program Extension Act of 2015, effective December 18, 2015, extends the Federal Perkins Loan Program through September 30, 2017 for new and current undergraduate Federal Perkins Loan borrowers.
+As part of the extension, graduate and professional student eligibility expired on September 30, 2016.

-The Extension Act prohibits additional extensions of the Federal Perkins Loan Program.
+The Extension Act prohibits additional extensions of the Federal Perkins Loan Program, and President Donald Trump did not propose an extension in his fiscal year 2018 budget.